 - 4.5.
 The project turbine unit maintenance schedules will be reviewed by Project and Operations Division biologists for fish impacts.
 If possible, maintenance of priority units will be scheduled for non-fish passage periods, or when there are low numbers of fish passing the project.
 See section 3.2.1.3. - 4.5.1.
 Unit 10 provides important attraction flow for adult fish and helps move juvenile fish out of an area of high predation in the tailrace.
 Therefore, long-term outages will be avoided after the beginning of the juvenile fish passage season, particularly the first Spring Creek NFH fish release, until after the adult fall chinook and coho runs at the end of October. - 4.5.2.
 Unit 1 provides important attraction flow for adult fish, and, when the juvenile bypass system flow is reversed, it also helps move juvenile fish downstream.
 Therefore, long-term outages will be avoided after the beginning of the juvenile fish passage season, until after the adult fall chinook and coho runs at the end of October. - 4.5.3.
 In the event of long-term outages at Bonneville powerhouses, affected units will be exercised periodically.
 Each unit will be operated 4-8 hours every two weeks to exercise governor components and clean wetted surfaces of corrosion, so that if needed, fish injury will be minimized and the units will be in good operating condition.
-This may be performed at night, daytime, or whenever unit cycling will have the least effect on fish passage. - 4.6.
+Actual runtime will be the minimum amount needed to keep the unit in good working condition.
+This may be performed at night, daytime, or whenever unit cycling will have the least effect on fish passage as determined by the project biologist. - 4.6.
 Until problems with the second powerhouse hydraulic head gate operating system are corrected, the gates at units 11 through 18 will be set onto the latches.
 Oil leaks develop frequently when the system operates with normal pressure.
 Further related instructions are described in a memorandum from the project operations superintendent.
 (Memorandum for All Operations, from BON Chief of Operations, dated September 23, 1993.
 Subject: Powerhouse 2 Hydraulic Head Gate Operation).